-Remember, it takes time to heal after a breakup.
-Be patient with yourself and don’t try to rush the process.
-With time and effort, you will be able to move on and find happiness again.
+Remember that it takes time to recover from a breakup.
+Be gentle with yourself and avoid rushing the process.
+You will be able to move on and find happiness again with time and effort.

-It’s completely normal and understandable to feel upset and hurt after a breakup, especially if you were in a long-term relationship.
+Feeling upset and hurt after a breakup is completely normal and understandable, especially if you were in a long-term relationship.

-It’s natural to have thoughts and memories about your ex, especially if you were in a long-term relationship or had a significant emotional connection.
-However, if you find that these thoughts are causing you distress or disrupting your daily life, there are a few things you can try as well.
+It’s normal to have thoughts and memories about your ex, especially if you were in a long-term relationship or shared a strong emotional bond.
+However, if these thoughts are causing you distress or interfering with your daily life, there are a few things you can try.

 Sigma rules to forgive your ex